Home

 When making compost I usually wet my brown compost before I add it to the bin instead of in the bin where I may increase the chance of over-watering and make the pile soggy, and we don't want to end up with a slimy soggy mess.

 Another little trick you can use when watering is remove a handful of organic material and squeeze in a ball.
-When you release the ball of compost it should clump together with a few drops of water dripping through your fingers but no more.
+When you release the ball of compost it should clump together with a few drops of water dripping through your fingers.
 In other words it should be damp to the touch.

 To Summarize